Roads Top Banner.

 As ever there are both benefits and disbenefits.

 From the parking operators point of view perhaps the most significant benefit is that it means that the cost of handling the physical money (coins) is taken out of the equation.
-Secondary benefits include that the lack of cash means that the costs of the street-based parking meters and / or 'pay &' display machines are avoided, as is the issue of loss of income from monies stolen from the street based machinery.
+Secondary benefits include that the lack of cash means that the costs of the street-based parking meters and / or 'pay & display' machines are avoided, as is the issue of loss of income from monies stolen from the street based machinery.
 Where available automated systems involving text messaging or voice recognition spoken systems can be very cheap to operate, although some people rate such systems as being very 'user unfriendly' and much prefer to speak with real human beings.

-Furthermore, in addition to the savings from the costs just detailed above, the use of telephone systems actually creates a new revenue stream (ie; a 'nice little earner') for the local government operating the parking control system, with the newly sourced revenues coming by making people pay for parking via 0870 telephone code numbers than through revenue sharing can earn several pence a minute - even whilst the caller is 'on hold' waiting to speak with someone.
+Furthermore, in addition to the savings detailed above, the use of telephone systems actually creates a new revenue stream (ie; a 'nice little earner') for the local government operating the parking control system, with the newly sourced revenues coming by forcing people pay for parking via 0870 telephone code numbers which feature 'revenue sharing' and therefore can earn the parking control operator and / or the local council several pence a minute - even whilst the caller is 'on hold' waiting to speak with someone.
 Cynics would suggest that this alone is enough of an incentive for the parking control operators to make sure that there are never enough call centre staff to answer calls quickly.
-NB: Calls to 0845 telephone codes also often facilitate revenue sharing and whilst they are a little less expensive to call it can be questioned whether they too are appropriate for *any* public service of any kind.

 People who use telephone parking also need to remember that all these transactions also leave trails, so that Big Brother can record their every movement.
 However, in cities with large CCTV systems (ie: London) this is already the situation.